lareferencia/lareferencia-bot-blocker/README.md

 7.  **Blocking (Optional):** If `--block` is enabled:
     *   **Supernet /16 Blocking Check:** The script groups all 'blockable' IPv4 /24 threats by their /16 supernet.
 If any /16 supernet contains **two or more** such /24 threats, the entire /16 supernet is blocked using the standard `--block-duration`.
 Subnets contained within a blocked /16 are marked to avoid redundant blocking.
     *   **Individual Blocking:** It then iterates through the **top N** individual threats (/24, /64, or single IPs) from the sorted list.
 If a threat `should_block` (based on its strategy) AND it wasn't already covered by a /16 block, `ufw_handler` attempts to insert a `deny` rule using `--block-duration`.
 8.  **Reporting:** Displays the top N individual threats to the console, indicating if they were blocked directly or covered by a /16 block.
 Optionally exports the *individual* threat list to a file (`--output`).
+The report includes key metrics like total requests, IP count, `subnet_req_per_min_window`, and time span, along with top contributing IPs (based on their `max_rpm_activity`).
 9.  **Rule Cleanup:** The `--clean-rules` mode scans UFW rules for comments matching the script's format and removes rules whose expiration timestamp has passed.

 ## Installation